The Kothari Commission 1964-66: Revolutionising Education in India

 • School Curriculum.

-The Need for the Kothari Commission (1964–1966):
+The Need for the Kothari Commission (1964–1966)

 The Kothari Commission was formed in response to the pressing need to rectify the flaws of India’s present education system.
 The post-independence era saw tremendous social, economic, and technical developments, and the educational system had to adjust to meet these changing demands.
-The Commission recognized the importance of education as a catalyst for national development and tried to close gaps that were impeding progress.
+The Commission recognized the importance of education as a catalyst for national development and tried to close gaps impeding progress.

-The Kothari Commission’s (1964-66) objectives were as follows:
+The Kothari Commission’s (1964-66) objectives were as follows

 1. Expansion and development of educational opportunities at all levels.